phymamun/iAmLazy/README.md

 * Favourite Package Installer (_It will install the packages I like most for my linux distro_)

 ### How-To:
-* `python3 Python/Favourite\ Packages\ Installer.py` installs my favourite packages on debian based distro
+* `Favourite Packages Installer.py` installs my favourite packages on debian based distro
-* `python3 Python/Install\ Themes.py` configures my XFCE4-de as I like to use
+* `Install Themes.py` configures my XFCE4-de as I like to use
-* `python3 Python/Config\ vscode\ for\ me.py` installs the plugins I use on my Visual Studio Code
+* `Config vscode for me.py` installs the plugins I use on my Visual Studio Code
-* `bash git.sh` updates my git repo (The script needs to be located in the responsible repo.
+* `git.sh` updates my git repo (The script needs to be located in the responsible repo.
 Current Location: `Bash/git.sh`)
-* `bash codebloks-installer.sh` installs Code::Blocks IDE (As I was learning C on windows so it was needed :smile:.
+* `bcodebloks-installer.sh` installs Code::Blocks IDE (As I was learning C on windows so it was needed :smile:.
 Location: `Bash/codebloks-installer.sh`)
-* `bash xampp_installer.sh` install the famous XAMPP-Server on debian :smile: (Location: `Bash/xampp_installer.sh`)
+* `xampp_installer.sh` install the famous XAMPP-Server on debian :smile: (Location: `Bash/xampp_installer.sh`)
-* `bash backup.sh` for backing up my installed packages on system (Location: `backup.sh`)
+* `backup.sh` for backing up my installed packages on system (Location: `backup.sh`)
 * `./SMS` it has a long story.
 To compile: `gcc -c SMS.c -o SMS -l curl`
-* `Windows/Install Common Packages.cmd` Installs some common Packages for my windows machine
+* `Install Common Packages.cmd` Installs some common Packages for my windows machine
-* `Windows/Windows10Debloater.ps1` Script to remove Windows 10 bloatware
+* `Windows10Debloater.ps1` Script to remove Windows 10 bloatware

 ### Todo: